-CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350 AS ADOPTED PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002
+CERTIFICATION PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002

-In connection with the Annual Report of Amesite, Inc. (the "Company") on Form 10-K for the twelve month period ended June 30, 2022, as filed with the Securities and Exchange Commission on September 28, 2022 (the "Report"), I, Mark Corrao, Chief Financial Officer of the Company, certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the accompanying Annual Report on Form 10-K of Amesite Inc. for the period ended June 30, 2023 (the "Report"), the undersigned hereby certifies in her capacity as Chief Financial Officer, pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, to my knowledge and belief, that:

-1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of, and for the periods presented in the Report.
+- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of Amesite Inc.